Axioms and CI implication

 Some remarks about this line are in order since it deviates from usual

-the Perl parser and add our own syntax extensions.
-In this case, the
+module to hijack the Perl parser and add our own syntax extensions.
+In this

-`propositional` keyword switches from the usual Perl parser to our own,
+case, the `propositional` keyword switches from the usual Perl parser to

 The other remark concerns terminology around `cube`s.
 By pure coincide,